Fiction Style Guide

 Nah, the stakes are subjective.

 I’m a cup in a cupboard, and every day the giant ape flies me out for my duty of bearing coffee.
 I find this method of waterboard torture distressing, for it causes my innards to boil and stain with caffeinated taint.
 Before I crack and lose my glorious porcelain figure, I must escape.
 My tattoo says, ‘I hate Mondays.’

 When I get tired of writing pretentiously, my prose becomes even more bland than usual.
 I only know how to sound like a madman or a dunce.

 All I can say is that stories are like fractals.
 A good story is like watching water drain from a plug.
 There’s a whirlpool, and it looks pretty.
 It has a structure, it’s cyclical and circular and appeals to our instincts.
 There’s an element of danger, when you imagine what it would be like to be pulled along.
-Then comes the idea of a giant whirlpool, and how terrifying a disaster that would actually be, so you stop looking at the whirlpool.
-But it dances in your mind, and not wanting to let the phenomenon go, you return to watch until the water burps and the bathtub has dried up.
+Then comes the idea of a giant whirlpool.
+How terrifying a disaster that would actually be!
+So you stop looking at the whirlpool.
+It dances hauntingly in your mind, and not wanting to let the phenomenon go, you sneak another peek and engross in the mirage, until the water burps and the bathtub has dried up.

 Imagine cramming fifty of the swirling whirlpools together.
 What do you call that?
 A fountain?
 A waterwork?
 A swim routine?
 Art?
 A… novel thing?